baltasavukas/avukascoin/README.md

 ### On *nix

-Be sure your account is a sudoer with no password requirement Add line to /etc/sudoers: user ALL=(ALL) NOPASSWD:ALL
+Be sure your account is a sudoer with no password requirement.
+Add line to /etc/sudoers: user ALL=(ALL) NOPASSWD:ALL

 Clone repository, install dependencies and build coin